 - On a cake turntable, place one of the matcha cakes.
 Add some vanilla buttercream (I used about ½ cup) and spread it out evenly using a knife or offset spatula.
 Place your second cake layer on top and spread on another layer of buttercream.
 Place your final layer of cake on top and cover the entire cake with buttercream, smoothing out the sides and top.

-- Using a knife or spatula, add dollops of vanilla and matcha buttercream all around the cake.
-Using a cake scraper or a long spatula, smooth out the sides while turning the turntable to create a watercolor design.
+- Using a cake scraper or a long spatula, smooth out the sides while turning the turntable to create a watercolor design.

 Notes